 That gap shows up fast.
 And residency program directors feel it immediately.

 Two programs decided to tackle this problem head-on by embedding DDx into their intern orientation and bootcamp week.
-What they both determined is changing how they think about day one readiness.
+What they found is changing how they think about day one readiness.

 Both pilots shared the same two goals: prepare residents for real clinical encounters, and surface knowledge gaps early before those gaps had a chance to compound in real patient care.